Parenting includes teaching life skills your child needs in adulthood. Find activities and ideas to make learning life skills easy and effective.

 7. Manage money

-Explain the cost of things.
+Discuss the cost of things.
 When you’re at a store, allow her to see your transactions, especially if you’re using cash.
-That you’re exchanging money you earned from working to buy things for the family.
+Explain that you’re exchanging money you earned from working to buy things for the family.

 And avoid highlighting money as the best thing ever.
 Focus on simple pleasures instead of the constant pursuit of more.